ashleyconnor/hacker-rank/README.md

-### Hacker Rank Solutions (mostly) in Ruby
+### Hacker Rank Solutions

-These are my hacker rank solutions written in ruby when available or python3 when not.
+These are my hacker rank solutions written in ruby or python3.

 Structured based on breadcrumbs on the site.